 - Parent companies concerned about economic volatility, rule of law, and government instability are using their captives as a lever to address complex coverages related to geopolitical risk.

-The report also analyses the growth of captives throughout the Americas, Europe, the Middle East, and Asia-Pacific, discusses tax and regulatory changes affecting captives, and provides recommendations for current and prospective captive owners.
+The report also analyzes the growth of captives throughout the Americas, Europe, the Middle East, and Asia-Pacific, discusses tax and regulatory changes affecting captives, and provides recommendations for current and prospective captive owners.

 To view the full report, please download the PDF.